-If you are looking at getting a pet mouse, there are a few things you should know about finding the perfect mouse cage.
-First of all, mice are predators to almost all other animals, so pet mice should only be housed with other pet mice.
+There are a few things you should know about finding the perfect mouse cage if you in the market for a pet mouse.
+First of all, mice are prey to many animals, so pet mice should only be housed with other pet mice.
 Even a wild mouse should be kept away from your pet mouse!
 In addition, mice are nocturnal creatures, so providing a variety of activities to keep them occupied while you are asleep is important.
 Finally, you should know that mice are curious creatures that like to explore.
-If a pet mouse wants to squeeze or chew through an obstacle, it can and will do so unless you have properly prepared for having such a unique pet!
+If a pet mouse wants to squeeze or chew through an obstacle, it will find a way to do so!
+Make sure you have properly prepared for having such a unique pet!

 Kritter Keepers as Mouse Cages

-Kritter Keeper stackable mouse cages are popular mouse homes, as they offer very convenient features.
-These lightweight mouse cages have tubs that are made of very hard plastic, which will prevent your mouse from being able to chew through to freedom.
-In addition, everything your pet mouse will need can fit in the Kritter Keeper, which includes an exercise wheel, food dish, water bottle, hideout, and toys.
-The lid can also accomodate having toys or hammocks hung from it.
-Please note, though, that each home is for a single mouse.
-If you have more than one mouse, you either need more than one Kritter Keeper or should think about a different housing option.
+Kritter Keeper stackable mouse cages are popular mouse homes because they offer very convenient features.
+These lightweight mouse cages have tubs that are made of hard plastic.
+This will prevent your mouse from being able to chew through it’s walls to wide open freedom!
+In addition, everything your pet mouse will need can fit in the Kritter Keeper.
+This includes an exercise wheel, food dish, water bottle, hideout, and toys.
+The lid can also accommodate toys or a hammock, to make your mouse at comfortable as possible.
+Each home is for a single mouse, so if you have more than one then you’ll another Kritter Keeper or should think about a different housing option.

 Wire Mouse Cages

-There are many benefits for using a wire mouse cage for your pet mouse’s house.
-For one thing, you will never have to worry about ventilation!
+There are many benefits for using a wire cage as a home for your mouse.
+For starters, you’ll never have to worry about ventilation!
 Your mouse will also get a lot of exercise, as mice like to climb, and a wire mouse cage will provide plenty of climbing opportunities.
-However, there is one thing to think about when using a wire mouse cage.
-Almost all mice are able to fit through anything their skulls can fit through.
-Make sure you get a wire mouse cage with close bar-spacing to prevent any possible escapes.
+One important thing to consider is that almost all mice are able to fit through anything their skulls can fit through.
+Make sure you get a wire mouse cage with close bar-spacing to prevent any possible escapes!

 Reptile Tanks as Mouse Cages

-A reptile tank is actually a fantastic mouse cage.
-With the plexi-glass or glass walls and mesh-wire lid, a reptile tank is chew proof, has ventilation, and is fairly easy to clean.
+A reptile tank is a fantastic option for a mouse cage.
+Plexi-glass or glass walls and mesh-wire lids are sturdy and are easy to clean.
+A reptile tank has adequate ventilation, and is chew proof!
 In addition, there is room to put different toys, bedding, and hideouts for your pet mouse.
 A small-wide Exo Terra Terrarium would be perfect for a few mice.
 There are other size options with “wide” available that would work well, too.
 The key is to make sure the mesh lid is locked and in place so the mouse can not chew on it or lift it off!
 You can also hang toys from the mesh lid to add to your mouse’s entertainment.